mscheltienne/meg-tests/doc/meg-settings.rst

 Signal-Space Projection (SSP)\ :footcite:p:`ssp_1997` is a way of estimating a projection matrix to remove noise from a recording by comparing measurements with and without the signal of interest.
-Every recording is shipped with a set of SSP tailored for our site, available `here <ssp github_>`_.
+Every recording is shipped with a set of SSP tailored for our site, available `here <sample dataset ssp_>`_.
 Specifically, these projectors were obtained by combining projectors for the obtained from the wideband PCA and from the narrowband PCA (bandpass filter between 15 and 18 Hz).
 The narrowband PCA improves the correction of the 16.7 Hz artifact, typical from a 15 kV AC railway electrification system.

 See also the tutorial on how to :ref:`re-compute the Signal Space Projectors (SSP)